'Tissue' Poem Analysis

 The fact that paper allows light through, is helpless to stop nature, means that life can change, can be transformed.
 The speaker's ambiguity enters at an early stage and resonates throughout the poem.

-The last line of this first stanza gives more detail for the reader - this is old paper, used by human hands.
+The last line of this first stanza gives more detail to the reader - this is old paper, used by human hands.

 The emphasis is on a specific kind of paper, the family history written on it and placed in a special book, the Koran in this case, where generations are recorded, a common enough occurrence back in the day.